pag4k/KingOfNewYork/README.md

 **Design**

-The design of this project is partially based on the strategy pattern and the observer pattern.
-This implies that most player behavior is handled with the former and that most of the "view" is handled by the latter.
+The design of this project is partially based on the strategy pattern, the observer pattern, and MVC pattern.

 Strategy pattern:
 - Four player actions are handled by this patter: